Flying with Baby

 our Washington DC trip in October to visit family & friends.

-My cousin threw me a baby shower when I was pregnant
+My family threw me a baby shower when I was pregnant

 and themed it around travel, and had everyone give tips on

 traveling with baby.
 Even then I was laughing saying I wouldn’t

 need these tips because we were giving it a rest for a while!!

 Well…slowly but surely, trips started to add here and there.

 Chase had to go to Chicago last minute for work, and my bestie

 Brynn had JUST moved there the week before.
 We obviously

 couldn’t resist the cheap flight to be able to tag along with Chase